The BEST Basic Biscuits Recipe

 Instructions

-• Begin by gathering all the necessary ingredients and preheating your oven to 450°F (230°C).
+• Assemble all ingredients prior to starting the prep process and preheat the oven to 450°F (230°C).

-• Gradually pour the cold milk into the flour mixture, stirring with a fork until the dough becomes soft, moist, and pulls away from the sides of the bowl.
+• With a fork, slowly add in the cold milk, stirring until a damp cohesive dough forms and pulls away from the sides of your bowl.

-• Transfer the dough onto a lightly floured surface and knead gently 5 to 7 times to bring the dough together.
+• Turn the dough out onto a floured work surface and knead gently 5 to 7 times, just to combine, but not overwork.

 Keyword Basic Biscuits